 As construction fences went up, I worked with the great campaign team to create a set of cheerful posters to brighten the construction landscape.

 The main goal was to let pedestrians know that the street's shops, restaurants and cafes are still open while adding a touch of humour to the situation.
-The team came up the copy, song lyrics and puns that related to the street or to construction, which became the main focus of the posters.
+The team was inspired by a construction campaign created by the Hartford, CT BIA, who gave them kind encouragement to create a similar campaign.
+The I Dig Elgin team came up with the copy - song lyrics and puns that related to the street or to construction - which became the main focus of the posters.

 I started the design process by taking a long walk up and down Elgin with my camera to find any standout buildings or details that could be symbolic of the street.
 I was immediately drawn to the many churches on the street, the beautiful little details on the heritage buildings, and how the street is generally full of 2-story boxy buildings.

-After a few concept ideas, we decided to put all of those details together and create a little streetscape made of line art.
+We decided to put all of the street's details together and create a little streetscape made of line art.
 The goal of the illustration was to be simple without showing any specific businesses, but immediately recognizable as Elgin Street.
 We used a bright yellow background to give the posters as much visibility as possible in various weather conditions and both day and night-time.
 We also used big, bold typography to keep the main focus on the copy and make sure it could be read from close and far.

 The campaign received overwhelmingly positive responses from the public, by word of mouth and social media.
 Some people's Facebook posts were re-shared over 1,000 times, and business owners reported having visitors who had come from Toronto or Hamilton just to see the posters.

 Student Competition Silver (Graphic Design): Advertising and Design Club of Canada